Mosaic Axolotls: 5 Reasons Why They Make An Excellent Pet

 Primarily, these creatures can live in fresh and saline water and withstand a wide range of temperatures.

-This makes them a popular choice for pets, research, and laboratory settings.
+This makes them popular for pets, research, and laboratory settings.

 5. They are Docile and Calm